-Prerequisite: Completion of the 1st semester of the RN program.
-This course will introduce the student to the basic principles and processes of pathophysiology, including cellular communication, genes and genetic diseases, forms of cellular injury, fluid and electrolyte, acid base balance, immunity, stress coping and illness, and tumor biology.
-Pathophysiology of the most common alterations according to body system will also be discussed as well as the latest developments in research related to each area.
+Prerequisite: Must have completed the first semester of RN program with C or higher: BIOH 211, NRSG 230, NRSG 231, NRSG 232 and NRSG 233 This course introduces the student to the basic principles and processes of pathophysiology including cellular communication, genes and genetic disease, forms of cellular injury, nutrition, fluid and electrolyte/acid base balance, immunity, stress coping and illness, and tumor biology.
+Pathophysiology of the most common alterations according to body systems will be discussed as well as the latest developments in research and patientcentered nursing interventions.